andrey-ilinykh/k8s-play/README.md

+## k8s based Router demo

+This repo contains the prototype of the system routing requests to the backend based on hash value of the destination.
+This routing could be overwritten by rules stored in k8s config map.
+The application has two components - StateFull set of pods (backend), the router pod.
+The router has two containers - nginx which terminates SSL and then forwards data to local port.
+Another container, router itself, listens on this port.
+The router forwards data to the backend pod.
+It selects right destination using simple hashing of namespace (parameter of URL).
+On the top of the hashing there is a table keeping overwriting rules.
+These rules are stored in ConfigMap.
+The router listens for changes of this resource nad every time the mapping gets changed the router updates routing logic.

-## Setup local registry
+### Setup local registry
+To run it locally you need to install minikube and docker.

-We need a registry to push images to k8s. minikube allows to use insecure registry:
+You need a local registry to push images to k8s. minikube allows to use insecure registry:

 `minikube start --insecure-registry "10.0.0.0/24"`